rwilson504/Blogger/powerapps-portal-azureb2c-ad-provider/powerapps-portal-azureb2c-ad-provider.md

 | ----------- | ----------- |
 | Authentication/Registration/LocalLoginDeprecated      | true       |

-### Set Azure AD Authentication as Deprected
+### Set Azure AD Authentication as Deprecated
 In order to deprecate other providers you need to create the site settings for them and set the value to true.
-The format for these values are.
+The format for these values is.
 ``
 Authentication/[protocol]/[provider]/Deprecated
 ``